colby-reynolds/mtg-card-info-app/README.md

 Printing-specific topics will use categories and filters inside **This Printing**, not a collection of separate subforums.

+## Interactive prototype

+The first [low-fidelity mobile card-page wireframe](prototypes/card-page-wireframe.html) demonstrates printing navigation and search, universal and selected-printing information, discussion scope tabs, topic filters, saving, and scoped post creation.

+The file contains sample data and is not production code.
+Download it or clone the repository, then open it directly in a web browser; no installation or build step is required.

 ## First-release scope

 The planned MVP includes: